ECED PhD Program Information

 Ehichoya Edokhamhen 2023

-Ehi is currently an Assistant Professor, University of Nebraska at Kearney
+Ehi is currently an Assistant Professor, Tennessee State University

 Dissertation Title: Building Resilience: A Mixed Methods Exploration of Head Start Teachers Coping During the Covid-19 Pandemic.